Commercial Broadcasting in Europe

-The European commercial broadcasting sector is a major success story and is a leading investor and job provider in Europe’s Cultural and Creative Industries.
-The Association of Commercial Television in Europe represents the interests of leading commercial broadcasters across Europe.
+The European commercial broadcasting and Video on Demand Services sector is a major success story and is a leading investor and job provider in Europe’s Cultural and Creative Industries.

 What we do